FOUR MYTHS OF BUNDLING

 and closely related to MCC, this refers to the percentage increase in a subscription base when a product is added to the bundle.

 Useful reading, historical context, and other extras in the

 A number of links, including

 Chris Dixon’s helpful primer

 Historical context / Original doc:

 This doc was originally a google doc (

 ) that also has a lot of the early comments / conversations.
 Feel free to read those to learn more history.

 A huge round of thanks to the following folks for reviewing and contributing to this doc.
-Their comments have made it immensely better (and any remaining shortfall is entirely my fault!): Trip Adler, Gene Alston, Sean Atkins, Prabhu Balasubramanian, Nikhil Chandhok, Rachel Colson, Ben Davis, John Donham, Shreyas Doshi, Daniel Ek, Phil Farhi, Wade Foster, Julius Genachowski, Kristin George, Daniel Graf, Manik Gupta, Jeff Holden, Brad Hoover, Matt Hudson, Sujay Jaswa, Sethu Kalavakur, Sriram Krishnan, Zachary Lloyd, Mike Mignano, Kavin Mittal, Sreejit Mohan, Alex Norström, Tom Pickett, Rich Pierson, Shiva Rajaraman, Vishwa Ranjan, Peeyush Ranjan, Jay Richman, Jonathan Rochelle, Sam Rogoway, Richard Sarnoff, Aaron Schildkrout, Lane Shackleton, Hiten Shah, Ben Silbermann, Tom Staggs, Kevin Thompson, Eugene Wei, Ev Williams, Larry Zhong
+Their comments have made it immensely better (and any remaining shortfall is entirely my fault!): Trip Adler, Gene Alston, Sean Atkins, Prabhu Balasubramanian, Nikhil Chandhok, Rachel Colson, Ben Davis, John Donham, Shreyas Doshi, Daniel Ek, Phil Farhi, Wade Foster, Julius Genachowski, Kristin George, Daniel Graf, Manik Gupta, Jeff Holden, Brad Hoover, Matt Hudson, Sujay Jaswa, Sethu Kalavakur, Sriram Krishnan, Zachary Lloyd, Mike Mignano, Kavin Mittal, Sreejit Mohan, Alex Norström, Will Page, Tom Pickett, Rich Pierson, Shiva Rajaraman, Vishwa Ranjan, Peeyush Ranjan, Jay Richman, Jonathan Rochelle, Sam Rogoway, Richard Sarnoff, Aaron Schildkrout, Lane Shackleton, Hiten Shah, Ben Silbermann, Tom Staggs, Kevin Thompson, Eugene Wei, Ev Williams, Larry Zhong

 Also, to see other docs from Shishir, check out